mohjaiswal/BERTWatching/README.md

 Contributions are welcomed!
 Fork the repository, submit a pull request, or open an issue for bugs or feature requests.

 ## License
-Licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+Licensed under the MIT License

 ## Acknowledgements
 - Thanks to all contributors and data providers like Kaggle.
 Special thanks to my instructor Sasanka Panda for helping me postulate my ideas into a cohesive open source repository.
 A huge thanks to [Ran Feldesh](https://github.com/RanFeldesh) for helping me learn about BERT and other Deep Learning Models.